In late 1973, mum and dad asked my sister and me a rather unusual question: “Would you like to go to Australia?”

 The magnitude of what we were about to do just hadn’t struck me yet (It actually didn’t until we had been in Australia for about three months!).

-The thing I will remember till the day I die is that the very last song I heard on British soil was Sugar Baby Love by The Rubettes.
+I will remember until the day I die that the very last song I heard on British soil was Sugar Baby Love by The Rubettes.

-It was the Number One song in England at the time and I had a tinny little transistor radio with me and listened to it in the train down to Southampton.
+It was the #1 song in England at the time and I had a tinny little transistor radio with me and listened to it in the train down to Southampton.